 After the introduction, we walked through the walls into the Old Town, a UNESCO world heritage site.
 First the outer wall, before the original inner wall.
 This fortification system kept Dubrovnik a wealthy, independent city when the ‘barbarians’ conquered the rest of what is now Croatia.
 It was again a protection after the 1991 breakup of Yugoslavia when Dubrovnik was attacked by the Yugoslav People’s Army.

-Coming through the gate, we found ourselves before the Assumption Cathedral (where Stjepan was baptized, and where his ‘Mama’ currently works).
-He took us into the cathedral, and, away from the big tour groups, where he showed us the relics of the church.
+Coming through the gate, we found ourselves before the Cathedral of the Assumption (where Stjepan was baptized, and where his ‘Mama’ currently works).
+He took us into the cathedral, and, away from the big tour groups, where he showed us some the relics of the church.
 Stjepan also described the more valuable relics and collections held in the church archives.
 The loin cloth from Jesus’ crucifixion is here, within the cathedral.

 Stjepan timed our tour well.
 We walked the Stradun, the main street of the Old Town, before it became thick with tourists.
 We had time to wander a few side streets and enjoy Onofrio’s fountain where water still flows from an aqueduct.